humank/microservices/README.md

-# Migration from Monolith to MicroServices via DDD approach readiness
+# Migration from Monolith to MicroServices readiness

 Please fill-up the following questionnaire, it's mandatory to have essential understanding to go to next stage.